 What business expenses are allowable?

-Unfortunately not.
-Some expenses are not allowable for tax purposes.
+Unfortunatel not as some expenses are NOT allowable for tax purposes.
 These may be called disallowable expenses or expenses to be added back.
 As well as this, there may be some expenses in your accounts that are partly for business purposes and partly for personal purposes.
-No expenses for personal purposes will ever be allowable.
+No expenses for personal purposes are allowable.

-You can use the short return if your turnover is under the threshold of £82,000 (for 2015/16) and provided certain other circumstances do not apply.
-Have a look at the HMRC guidance on the GOV.UK website for the full list.
+You can use the short version of the self-employment pages of the tax return (SA103S) if your turnover is under the threshold of £85,000 (for 2019/20) and provided certain other circumstances do not apply.
+Have a look at the notes relating to these pages on GOV.UK for the full list.
+Otherwise you will need to complete the GOV.UK for the full list.
 Otherwise you will need to complete the self-employment full version supplementary pages SA103F.

-If your annual turnover in your business is less than £82,000 (for 2015/16), but because of your circumstances you still have to complete the full self-employment pages, you need only enter the total figure of your business expenses.
-However make sure you keep details of the expenses you claim in case HMRC make enquiries into your tax return.
+If your annual turnover in your business is less than £85,000 (for 2019/20), but because of your circumstances you still have to complete the full self-employment pages, you need only enter the total figure of your business expenses.
+However, make sure you keep details of the expenses you claim in case HMRC make enquiries into your tax return.

-If your annual turnover is more than £82,000 (for 2015/16) you will need to show your actual expenses in the self-employment (full) pages.
+If your annual turnover is more than £85,000 (for 2019/20) you will need to show your actual expenses, grouped within specific categories, in the self-employment (full) pages.

-Looking at SEF2 of the self employed pages for 2015/16 you can see that there are two columns for each expense – the left hand column is where you will include the total expenses or costs and the right hand column is for any amounts that are not allowed but are included in the total in the left hand column.
-You can find the form on the GOV.UK website.
+Looking at SEF2 of the self-employed pages for 2019/20 you can see that there are two columns for each expense – the left-hand column is where you will include the total expenses or costs and the right-hand column is for any amounts that are not allowed but are included in the total in the left-hand column.

 The disallowable expenses should be totalled.

-There is useful commentary on which expenses are allowable and which are disallowable on pages 5 and 6 of the self assessment self-employed pages notes for 2015/16.
+There is useful commentary on which expenses are allowable and which are disallowable on pages five and seven of the Self Assessment self-employed pages notes for 2019/20.

-Some further information is available on the page ‘further comments on business expenses’.
+More information is available on the page Further comments on business expenses.

-You can claim a proportion of your household expenses such as heat and light, council tax, water rates, rent or mortgage interest for example.
-So if your house has four rooms, excluding kitchen and bathroom, and you use one room partly for business purposes, you could claim up to one quarter of those costs.
+You can claim a proportion of your household expenses such as heat and light, council tax, water rates, rent or mortgage interest and certain repairs when you work from home.
+So, if your house has four rooms, excluding the kitchen and bathroom, and you use one room partly for business purposes, you may be able to claim up to one quarter of those costs.

-There are several exampes of how home running costs may be apportioned on a reasonable basis in HMRC's Business Income Manual.
+There are several examples of how home-running costs may be apportioned on a reasonable basis in HMRC's Business Income Manual.

-If you own the house you are working from, you do need to be a bit careful.
+If you own the house you are working from, you need to be aware of a specific tax rule.
 Normally when you sell your home, there is no tax to pay on any profit that arises.
 If you have used any part of your house exclusively for business purposes, then a proportion of any profit would become liable to tax.
-In the normal situation, rooms are not used exclusively for business purposes so this is not a problem.
-It does mean, though, that you should be careful to restrict the claims for household expenses you make.
+Usually, rooms are not used exclusively for business purposes so this may not be an issue.
+It does mean, though, that you may need to be careful to restrict the claims for household expenses you make.

 Yes, there is.
-You can use simplified expenses which allow you to claim household expenses (and car expenses) using flat rate allowances to save you work.
+You can use one of the simplified expenses which allow you to claim household expenses using flat rate allowances to save you time in calculating the business proportion of these costs.
 You can only claim flat rate expenses for working from home if you work there for at least 25 hours per month.